alBERT-launcher/distil/README.md

   Every pipeline run is logged with details like cost and runtime, so you can keep an eye on performance without breaking a sweat.

 - **Built-in Dashboard:**
-  Curious about what’s running?
-The dashboard gives you a simple web interface to view run history, track versions, and check metrics.
+  A sleek web interface built with Express and HTMX that lets you view pipeline versions, rate outputs, add tags, and track metrics in real-time.
+No additional dependencies required - it's all built into the core package.

 - **Elasticsearch Integration:**
   Store your pipeline versions and logs in Elasticsearch for easy searching and analysis.
+The dashboard provides a beautiful interface to explore this data.

 ## Getting Started